-• Total number of staff in the department - 87.55 FTE
+Total number of staff in the department - see below.

-- Caretakers assigned to schools based on the size of the facility. - Maintenance tradespersons (carpenters, plumbers, electrician, and welder) are assigned to the Maintenance Centre and service all facilities in the Division. - Due to the size of facility, Carlton Comprehensive Public High School has three full time maintenance staff permanently assigned to it.
+- Caretakers assigned to schools based on the size of the facility. - Maintenance tradespersons (carpenters, plumbers, electrician, and welder) are assigned to the Maintenance Centre and service all facilities in the Division. - Due to the size of facility, Carlton Comprehensive Public High School has three full time maintenance staff assigned to it permanently.